-- employer's duty to ensure employees (workers) and the workplace are free, so far as is reasonably practicable, from risks to safety and health associated with plant in the workplace - duties of designers, manufacturers and suppliers. - 1.1 What kind of risks does plant pose in the workplace?
+• employer's duty to ensure employees (workers) and the workplace are free, so far as is reasonably practicable, from risks to safety and health associated with plant in the workplace as well as the

+• duties of designers, manufacturers and suppliers.

+1.1 What kind of risks does plant pose in the workplace?
 What is plant?